-Join Bill Dill for an in-depth discussion in this video Picture the light in your mind, part of Cinematography 01: Narrative Fundamentals.
+Join Bill Dill for an in-depth discussion in this video Picture the light in your mind, part of Learning Cinematography: 1 Narrative Fundamentals.

 - Every cinematographer will develop…their own approach to lighting.…There are some underlying fundamentals, however,…that all successful approaches have in common.…In this chapter, I'd like to talk…about a few of those concepts.…We'll start by talking about pre-visualizing…the look you want to create.…Lighting is the task where the cinematographer…has the greatest impact on the look of a movie.…In order to light a movie well,…the look has to harmonize with the…vision of the film articulated by the director.…